Energy Conservation in Vending Machines

 *1Vending machines that have been removed from service, refurbished, and reinstalled for retail use

-*2Vending machine that is capable of suspending cooling for extended time due to high refrigerant effect by using vacuum heat insulation materials, etc. Refrigeration is suspended for eight to ten hours each day.
+*2Vending machine that is capable of suspending cooling for extended time due to high refrigerant effect by using vacuum heat insulation materials, etc. Refrigeration is suspended for 8 to 14 hours each day.

 What is a heat-pump vending machine?